moray95/Spotify-Notifier/README.md

 Spotify should be installed in Applications -> Spotify.app for this application to work properly.

 The .app executable can be found in release -> 1.0 -> Spotify Notifier.app

+Code based on the exemple of Cory D. Wiles (https://gist.github.com/kwylez/5337918).